kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 - FrontEnd service creates HTTP clients for both services and makes sure that calls to these services are properly isolated.
 It means that when one service let’s say Metadata service experiences a slowdown, requests to backend service are not impacted.
 #### Cache Clusters
 - The first option is **when cache is relatively small** and we can **store the whole data set on every cluster node**.
 FrontEnd host **calls a randomly chosen Metadata service host**, because all the cache cluster nodes contain the same information.
-- The Second approach is to partition data into small chunks, called shards.Because data set is too big and cannot be placed into a memory of a single host.
-So, we store each such chunk of data on a separate node in a cluster.
+- The Second approach is to **partition data into small chunks, called shards**.
+Because data set is too big and cannot be placed into a memory of a single host.
+So, we **store each such chunk of data on a separate node in a cluster**.
 FrontEnd then knows which shard stores the data and calls the shard directly.
+- The Third approach is We also partition data into shards, but FrontEnd does not know on what shard data is stored.
+So, FrontEnd calls a random Metadata service host and host itself knows where to forward the request to.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDU1OTM4OTksLTE5MzQ3OTg0NjMsLTE0ND
-A5MzAxODddfQ==
+eyJoaXN0b3J5IjpbLTIwODQwNDUzMzEsLTE5MzQ3OTg0NjMsLT
+E0NDA5MzAxODddfQ==
 -->